 Use in Dips and Salad Dressings

 Dips and salad dressings are other fun ways to incorporate bone broth into your meals.
 Try making a French dip sandwich but use bone broth instead of au jus or make a fondue with bone broth.
 Salad dressings are another great option.
 If your favourite salad dressings call for broth, sub in bone broth, or make an oil and vinegar dressing but opt for bone broth rather than vinegar.
 Fresh herbs and oil can easily help to transform bone broth into a salad dressing.
 For another recipe using bone broth, try this Chicken Broth Raspberry Vinegarette, which is perfectly sweet thanks to the bright raspberries but balanced with the dijon mustard and chicken flavours.

 Intermittent fasting is a way of eating that has several different health benefits.
 Because you’re limiting the hours that you eat each day, your body isn’t constantly using energy to digest food, allowing it to focus on other processes like cellular repair, regulating hormones, and reducing inflammation and oxidative stress.
 It can also help keep your insulin levels more stable to lower the risk of Type 2 diabetes and can help to keep your heart and brain healthy.
 Intermittent fasting can also be helpful for weight loss and management as it helps to regulate hormones, boost your metabolism, and, since your eating hours are restricted, it can help you stay within your recommended daily calorie limit.
 If you’re someone who feels great when following an intermittent fasting diet, bone broth can be a great thing to add to your routine: bone broth supplies your body with important nutrients and minerals to help you stay hydrated while staying in ketosis.

-Ready to add bone broth to your diet?
-Check out our Health Packs to make an easy commitment to up-leveling your health.
+Ready to start a bone broth diet?
+Check out our variety pack to make an easy commitment to up-leveling your health.